JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 <summary><h4>Windows</h4></summary>

-Download the executable installer for Inkscape ([64-bit](https://inkscape.org/release/1.1/windows/64-bit/) or [32-bit](https://inkscape.org/release/1.1/windows/32-bit/)), run the file, and follow the instructions on screen.
+Download the executable installer for Inkscape from their [release page](https://inkscape.org/release/).
+Run the file and follow the instructions on screen.
 Make sure you add Inkscape to your `PATH` when the installer asks.
 If the installer cannot automatically add Inkscape to you `PATH` or if you already have Inkscape without using the `PATH`, please follow [these instructions](https://tex.stackexchange.com/a/523685).

 </details>